attrib/RepairRecipe/README.md

 ```

 Its now possible to set this enchantment multiplier per group if Vault is enabled.
+Is this option is used, enchant_multiplier is the fallback if the user has no group or if the group is not listed.
 ```
 enchant_multiplier_groups:
   Sponsor: 20
 ```

 With this option you can set discounts for your Sponsors and VIPs.
 A discount of 100 means it only costs one base item whatever the durability of the item is.
+Not added groups doesn't get an discount.
 ```
 discount:
   Member: 10